joshrp/moonlight-docs/Troubleshooting.md

 * Uninstall and reinstall GeForce Experience

 ### Unable to stream over the Internet
+* First, ensure you can stream successfully from your home network to ensure it's an issue specific to streaming over the Internet.
+If you can't, follow the instructions in the section below for general streaming issues.
 * Ensure you've forwarded the required ports [here](https://github.com/moonlight-stream/moonlight-docs/wiki/Setup-Guide#streaming-over-the-internet)
 * Double-check that you forwarded the UDP ports as UDP and not TCP (especially if you get the "RTSP handshake failed" error or no audio/video)
 * Ensure you don't have 2 or more devices acting as routers in your network (for example, an ISP modem/router combo and your own router).
 This is known as a double-NAT and can be solved by switching one of them to bridged or AP mode (if supported by the hardware).
 Double-NAT interferes with all applications that rely on UPnP or port forwarding.